edstott/ES-synth-starter/doc/doubleBuffer.md

   The result is often a proliferation of critical sections in thread functions, which are a very coarse method of synchronisation.

 A common solution is to calculate samples in batches in a lower-priority thread and use the interrupt just to copy the sample to the DAC.
-This is also the best approach when using the DMA, since the DMA can auto-increment its read pointer and copy successive bytes from memory.
+You can also omit the interrupt entirely and set up the DMA to copy samples - the DMA has auto-increment and timer features for exactly this kind of application.

 Whether the copy to DAC is done by interrupt or DMA, there is an intermediate storage of samples in memory that is shared between two tasks: sample generation and copy to DAC.
 That means it requires synchronisation.